constantology/ansi-pansi/README.md

    var ansiformat = require( 'ansi-pansi' );

    console.log( ansiformat( 'foo', 'bold blue bg_yellow' ) );
-   // prints => 'foo' to the console in blue, bold on a yellow background.
+   // prints => 'foo' to the console in blue, bold on a yellow background.\

+   ansiformat.clear(); // same as executing – $> clear – from the command line

 ```